gridsome/gridsome.org/docs/images.md

 ### Dynamic Image Paths in Vue Templates

 In some instances, dynamic image paths will not construct your image properly.
-In this case, you need to require the asset manually by setting up a resolve alais in your config.
+In this case, you need to require the asset manually by setting up a resolve alias in your config.

 ```js
 module.exports = {